Naiqqqqq/omc-telegram-bot/README.md

 ## How it works

-- Real-time attendance will be updated on the google sheets accordingly
+- Real-time attendance will be updated on the Google Sheets accordingly
 - Attendance log will be generated and updated in `attendance.txt`

 ## How to use it

-- Users have to find the Telegram Bot by name on Telegram
+- Users have to find the Telegram bot by name on Telegram
 - Type `/start` to start or reset the bot

+## Changing the number of OGs

+- You can change the number of OGs by removing or adding columns on the `OG_data` spreadsheet
+- Edit the OGs accordingly on line 19 in `app.py`

 ## Refresh Token